luwangg/mosyco/README.rst

 This application requires Python 3.6 or higher!

-The easiste way to install this may be to download the latest version of Anaconda_.
+The easiest way to install this may be to download the latest version of Anaconda_.
 It comes with most of the necessary dependencies.

 It is recommended to use a virtualenv or conda environment if there are muliple